MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/semantic-kernel-components.md

 The Semantic Kernel Vector Store connectors provide an abstraction layer that exposes vector stores from different providers via a common interface.
-The Kernel does not use any registered vector store automatically, but Vector Search can easily be exposed as a plugin to the Kernel in which case the plugin is made availble to Prompt Templates and the Chat Completion AI Model.
+The Kernel does not use any registered vector store automatically, but Vector Search can easily be exposed as a plugin to the Kernel in which case the plugin is made available to Prompt Templates and the Chat Completion AI Model.

 > [!TIP]
 > For more information on using memory connectors see [Adding AI services to Semantic Kernel](./ai-services/index.md).